ue bot icon

 • A well-balanced education… should of course embrace analysis and the acquisition of knowledge.
 But it must also include the exercise of creative skills, the competence to undertake and complete tasks and the ability to cope everyday life, and to do all these things in cooperation with other others…

-• If the students were treated, organizationally, as workers, as they seem to be in the primary schools I had visited, the atmosphere would be very different… Workers in well organized factories and offices have particular tasks to do.
-They work on projects for much of the time, in conjunction with other workers.
+• If the students were treated organizationally, as workers, as they seem to be in the primary schools I had visited, the atmosphere would be very different… Workers in well-organized factories and offices have particular tasks to do.
+They work on projects for much of the time in conjunction with other workers.
 Their tasks normally have a beginning and an end.
-They can see for themselves from they succeed or fail.
+They can see for themselves whether they succeed or fail.
 They are not afraid to ask for help.
 They know themselves what they can do best and what others can do better.
-If they are sensible they collaborate.
-A good organization makes sure that they have learnt all the skills and techniques that they need to do their job.
+If they are sensible, they collaborate.
+A good organization makes sure that they have learned all the skills and techniques that they need to do their job.

 • I firmly believe that we can learn anything, provided that we want to enough.
 The problem is that most of what we are asked to learn in schools does not excite or interest us.
 We are asked to take it on trust that it will be useful to us in some distant future, and when you are fifteen, thirty is an age away, out of sight and of mind.